ritishgumber/aws-snowball-user-guide/doc_source/mailing-storage.md

 + For all other regions, [UPS](https://www.ups.com/) is the carrier\.

-### AWS Snowball Pickups in the EU, US, Canada, Singapore, and Malaysia<a name="standard-pickup"></a>
+### AWS Snowball Pickups in the EU, US, Canada, and Singapore<a name="standard-pickup"></a>

-In the EU, US, Canada, Singapore, and Malaysia, keep the following information in mind for UPS to pick up a Snowball:
+In the EU, US, Canada, and Singapore, keep the following information in mind for UPS to pick up a Snowball:

 + You arrange for UPS to pick up the Snowball by scheduling a pickup with UPS directly, or take the Snowball to a UPS package drop\-off facility to be shipped to AWS\.
 To schedule a pickup with UPS, you need a UPS account\.